 Incorporating a good skincare routine may even help improve your hidden pimples or be a great plan for the prevention of blind pimples.

 Whether your skin is oily, dry, sensitive, normal, or a combination of these types, finding a better skincare routine with products that match your skin type is always a good idea.

 One ingredient that is typically beneficial for all skin types is a topical retinoid.

-A chemical exfoliant, such as a topical retinoid, increases cellular turnover which can help prevent build-up of dead skin cells on the skin surface.
+A chemical exfoliant, such as a topical retinol, increases cellular turnover which can help prevent build-up of dead skin cells on the skin surface.

-By preventing the buildup of excess dead skin cells, you decrease your chances of getting clogged pores, which can often lead to unwanted zits.
+By preventing the buildup of excess dead skin cells/debris, you decrease your chances of getting clogged pores, which can often lead to unwanted zits.